How to Hire a Marketing Person: 8 Top Marketing Skills to Look For • Toggl Hire

 1. Writing skills

-These skills can be applied to all aspects of marketing content, including social media, content marketing, and paid advertising, for instance.
+Writing skills like that can be applied to all aspects of marketing content, including social media, content marketing, and paid advertising, for instance.

-Reduce the stress of hiring the wrong person with Toggl Hire.
-Using prebuilt role-based skills assessments and homework assignments, your first marketer — one with the right skills, is only a few clicks away.
+Reduce the stress of hiring the wrong marketing person with Toggl Hire.
+Using prebuilt role-based skills assessments and homework assignments, your first marketer.
+Someone with the right skills is only a few clicks away.

 2. Research skills

-Research is another important skill they’ll need.
-This could be in the form of customer, market, or general research for content marketing.
+Research is another important skill most marketers should have.
+This could be customer, market, or general research for content marketing.

-The info gleaned from research helps a business to know their competitors better, learn how they’re different from competitors, build a better picture of what customers want, and how to communicate to them effectively.
-Research is vital in helping a business grow and building brand equity.
+The information gleaned from research helps a business better understand its competitors, learn how it’s different from competitors, build a better picture of what customers want, and communicate effectively with them.
+Research is vital in helping a business grow and build brand equity.

 Get closer than ever to your customer.
 So close, in fact, that you tell them what they need well before they realize it themselves.